tueimage/essential-skills/keras.md

 ### Implementing the perceptron

 When tackling a new problem, it is best to start simply.
 Therefore, we are first going to train a perceptron on the MNIST data set.
 A perceptron is a single-layer neural network: it connects the input and output directly with a matrix of weights connecting all inputs with all outputs.
 Right now, for each 28 x 28 image, we have 28^2 or 784 input values, and because we have to be able to predict 10 different digits, we have 10 outputs.
 That means, the weights in the middle of the perceptron will number 7850, if we include the ten bias weights.
-Given the input vector $\mathbf{x}$ and weight matrix $\mathbf{W}$, we compute the output $\mathbf{y}$ as $\mathbf{y} = \sigma(\mathbf{Wx} + b)$, where $\sigma$ is the activation function.
+Given the input vector **x** and weight matrix **W**, we compute the output **y** as **y** = *f* (**W x** + **b**), where *f* is the activation function.
 In this case, it will be a multi-dimensional sigmoid, which is also called the soft-max function.
 If maps a vector of values to a vector of probabilities that add up to one.
 In our case, it means that the perceptron outputs a vector of ten probabilities, each corresponding to a digit between 0 and 9.
 If we train it well, the highest probability will correspond to the digit in the image.

 The perceptron code in Keras is relatively short.
 Let's write a function to create the perceptron: